stolostron/singapore/README.md

 - KCP_SYNCER_CRONJOB_SCHEDULE

   Specify the frequency, using cron schedule syntax, that the syncer deployment will perform a rolling restart.
-This will allow the syncer to pick up the latest image whne a floating tag is used.
-The default is `"0 0 1 1 *"` (Every year on January 1)
+By default, this CronJob is disabled if the environment variable is not defined.
+This will allow the syncer to pick up the latest image when a floating tag is used.
+Typically only needed when using development/unstable branches.
+Example value, every day at 02:00  `"0 2 * * *"`

 ## Removing from a hub cluster